Numigi/konvergo-erp/konvergo_base/README.rst

 =============
 Module that installs modules required for Konvergo.

-Konvergo is a based on `Numipack <https://github.com/Numigi/odoo-base/tree/14.0/addons/numipack>`_.
+Konvergo is a based on Konvergo Packs.

 Additional Features
 -------------------